aiegoo/documentation/_wiki/blog/2022/2022-02-17-arwing-pro.md

 • Good omnidirectional radiation pattern
 • Good axial ratio
 • Compact dimensions
-• Easy to manufacture and at low cost
+• Easy to manuwiringfacture and at low cost

 He succeeded in his goal in designing an antenna with these attrubutes.
 The Quanum Pagoda-2 antenna is built using regular PCB's spaced at exact intervals with the final design taking months of fine tuning.
 The Quanum Pagoda-2 also have spacers in between the plates to ensure they are kept aligned with each other.
 The end result is an antenna with a smoother radiation pattern and a significantly better axial ratio than most other antenna's.